Musings on Aesthetics

 What’s truly hilarious is how we convince ourselves that there’s something inherently noble in perceiving beauty that others miss.
 It’s as if being the only one who sees the elegance in a rusting dumpster or the grace in a pigeon’s awkward waddle somehow elevates us above the rest of humanity.
 In truth, this pursuit of unseen beauty is often just a desperate attempt to make ourselves feel special, to believe that we’re in on some cosmic joke that everyone else is too oblivious to notice.

 Then there’s the matter of perceived extraneous information.
 We like to think that we’re selective with what we take in, filtering out the unnecessary noise to focus on what really matters.
 But our brains are like hoarders on a reality TV show, clinging to every trivial fact and useless observation as though our very survival depends on it.
-The irony here is that what we deem “extraneous” is often what others might consider crucial — like remembering your partner’s birthday or the fact that you’re not supposed to wear white after Labor Day.
+The irony here is that what we deem “extraneous” is often what should be crucial — like planning for your retirement or choosing a career that actually fits your skill set.
+Instead, we’re often more concerned about the theme of our birthday party this year or forgetting to not wear white after Labor Day.

-Yet, despite all this, we remain hopelessly devoted to our personal filters, sifting through the chaos of existence in search of those rare moments of clarity and beauty that we can claim as our own.
-So, the real beauty of life might just be in the recognition that life is full of hidden gems — most of which are better left unseen and unspoken.
-Perhaps, the best thoughts are the ones that stay right where they are — safely tucked away, unvoiced and unburdened by the harsh light of reality.
+Often to our detriment, we remain hopelessly devoted to our personal filters, sifting through the chaos of existence in search of those rare moments of clarity and beauty that we can claim as our own.
+Yes, life is full of buried treasures.
+But if literature is to be believed, most of these so-called treasures are better left unseen and unspoken.
+Perhaps, it’s okay to let some thoughts stay right where they are — safely tucked away, unvoiced and unburdened by the harsh light of reality.

 The Subjectivity of Aesthetics

-Next, we dive into the subjectivity of aesthetics.
-Why is it that what one person deems a masterpiece another might consider the visual equivalent of nails on a chalkboard?
-Well, we’re all cast as the unreliable narrators of our own stories, each convinced that our interpretation of beauty, purpose, and value is the one that matters.
+Next, let’s dive into the subjectivity of aesthetics.
+Why can one subject be deemed a masterpiece by one person but be considered the equivalent of nails on a chalkboard for another?
+Well, we’ve all been unwittingly cast as the unreliable narrators of our own stories, each of us convinced that our interpretation of beauty, purpose, and value is the one that matters.
 But the reality is that none of it really matters at all.

-Now, let’s talk about gestures, expressions, and images — those supposedly universal languages that are anything but universal.
+Now, let’s talk about gestures, expressions, and images — those supposedly universal languages that are anything but that.
 We like to think that a smile is always a sign of friendliness or that a particular shade of blue evokes calmness.
 But these signals are as ambiguous as a politician’s promises.
-One person’s heartfelt gesture is another’s creepy advance, and what’s meant to be a reassuring smile can easily be mistaken for a smug smirk.
-As for images, they’re just Rorschach tests in disguise, revealing more about the viewer’s mental state than about the subject itself.
-A sunset might inspire awe in one person, while another just sees the impending darkness and a reminder that they left their laundry out to dry.
+One person’s heartfelt gesture is another’s creepy advance, and what’s meant to be a reassuring smile can easily be mistaken for smugness.

-Still, we cling to these interpretations as if they’re gospel truth.
+Still, we cling to these interpretations as if they’re gospel.
 We navigate the world with our little aesthetic compasses, convinced that we’re heading in the right direction, even when everyone else is clearly lost at sea.
-It’s as if we’re all attending the same art exhibit, as half of us are staring at the exit sign, trying to figure out how to escape the madness.
+It’s as if we’re all attending the same art exhibit, but half of us are staring at the exit sign, wondering why we don’t just walk out and leave this madness behind us.

-So, the next time you find yourself in a heated debate over the merits of modern art or the best way to interpret a cryptic smile, take a step back.
-Remember that aesthetics, like everything else in life, is a wonderfully chaotic mess.
-The sooner we accept this, the more fun we’ll have navigating the subjective minefield of human experience.
+So, the next time you find yourself in a heated debate over the merits of modern art, the reasons for your peer’s fidgeting, or how to interpret that coworker’s cryptic smile, take a step back.
+Aesthetics, like everything else in life, is a wonderfully chaotic mess.
+The sooner we accept this, the more fun we can have navigating the subjective minefield of human experience.

 Understanding and Questioning Aesthetics

-The quest to understand the foundations of even our own aesthetics is a journey as fraught with peril as trying to assemble a piece of flat-pack furniture without instructions.
-It involves endless trial and error and the occasional urge to fling everything out of the nearest window.
-But, like any good journey, it’s not really about the destination — it’s about the hilarious, often absurd moments along the way.
+Understanding the foundations of even our own aesthetics is a journey as fraught with peril as trying to assemble a piece of flat-pack furniture without instructions.
+It involves endless trial and error, plus an occasional urge to fling everything out of the nearest window.
+But like any good journey, it’s not really about the destination; it’s about the hilarious, often absurd missteps along the way.

-Let’s start with the obvious: trying to see ourselves through the lens of others.
+Let’s start with what should be obvious: our predilection for trying to see ourselves through the lens of others.
 This is a great exercise in futility.
 No matter what you do, other people will project their own biases, misconceptions, and personal tastes onto you.
-This leaves you as a distorted funhouse mirror version of yourself that’s as reliable as a politician’s campaign promises.
+This leaves others’ perceptions of you to be more of a distorted funhouse mirror version of yourself than your true being.
+People’s opinions of you are often as reliable as a politician’s campaign promises, so not much at all.

 Yet, we persist in this folly, convinced that if we just gather enough outside opinions, we’ll finally unlock the mystery of our own tastes.
 You won’t.
 Instead, you’ll just find yourself caught in a never-ending loop of second-guessing and self-doubt.
-You’ll ponder why you ever liked that particular shade of green or thought that minimalist art installation was anything other than an overpriced collection of stick figures.
+You’ll ponder why you ever liked that shade of green or saw that minimalist art installation as just an overpriced collection of stick figures.

-But perhaps the most amusing part of this whole endeavor is the way we try to compare our aesthetic senses with those of others.
+But what’s most amusing is the way we try to compare our aesthetic senses with those of others.
 It’s like we’re all contestants on some bizarre game show where the rules keep changing, the judges are blindfolded, and the grand prize is… nothing, really.
 Comparing aesthetics is a bit like comparing flavors of ice cream — everyone has their favorite, and no amount of persuasion is going to convince someone who loves chocolate that vanilla is objectively better.
 Yet, we engage in these futile debates, as if there’s some ultimate life truth to be discovered in what you order at the ice cream parlor.

 As if all this weren’t absurd enough, let’s talk about the evolution of our personal tastes.
 Just when you think you’ve finally nailed down your aesthetic — that you’ve figured out what really speaks to you — along comes a new trend, a new experience, or a particularly persuasive piece of advertising.
 Suddenly, you’re questioning everything you thought you knew.
 Like playing a never-ending game of Whack-A-Mole, every time you think you’ve got it figured out, a new mole pops up to challenge your assumptions.
 Just like the arcade game, it’s all rather pointless, but that doesn’t stop us from playing.

 But perhaps there’s a hidden beauty in the ever-shifting landscape of our tastes and preferences.
 After all, if our aesthetics were set in stone, life would be boring.
 Your aesthetic sense is yours alone — a constantly evolving, wonderfully chaotic reflection of the beautifully messy person you are.
-Yes, one day you’ll look back at all the things you used to love and cringe a little.
+Yes, one day you’ll look back and cringe at all the things you used to love.
 But then you’ll laugh and have a good story to tell, or the basis of a new YouTube channel.
 Because if there’s one thing that’s certain about aesthetics, it’s that they’re always good for a laugh.
 It’s even better if that laugh is sometimes directed at yourself and can serve as great content.

 Daily Challenge: “Aesthetic Exploration”

-So, today’s challenge is a delightful exercise I like to call “Aesthetic Exploration” — although it could just as easily be dubbed “Why Did I Bother?”
-The goal is simple: step outside your comfortable bubble of tried-and-true tastes and engage with something you’d usually avoid like the plague.
-Maybe it’s a piece of avant-garde art that looks suspiciously like your last kitchen disaster, or a musical genre that sounds like it’s being performed by a malfunctioning robot.
-Whatever it is, embrace the discomfort and dive in — if only for the sheer novelty of hating it.
+Let’s indulge in a delightful exercise I like to call “Aesthetic Exploration.”
+Perhaps, it could also be dubbed “Why Did I Bother?”
+It’s simple: step outside your comfortable bubble of tried-and-true tastes and engage with something you’d usually avoid like the plague.
+Maybe it’s viewing a piece of avant-garde art that looks suspiciously like your last culinary disaster or listening to a musical genre that sounds like it’s being performed by a malfunctioning robot.
+Whatever it is, embrace the discomfort and dive in — if only for the sheer novelty of hating it even more absolutely.

-Now, here’s the fun part: as you immerse yourself in this foreign aesthetic landscape, take note of your emotional and intellectual response.
-Did it make you cringe in ways you didn’t think possible?
-Did it challenge your perceptions, or just reinforce your opinion that people have lost their minds?
-Perhaps, against all odds, you’ll find a tiny sliver of something you didn’t completely loathe.
-Don’t worry, it happens to the best of us.
+But here’s the fun part.
+As you immerse yourself in this foreign aesthetic landscape, take note of your emotional and intellectual response.
+Did it make you cringe?
+If it did, why is that so?
+Did it challenge your perceptions?
+Or did your review just reinforce your opinion that other people have lost their minds?
+Perhaps, you’ll find a tiny sliver of something you didn’t completely loathe.
+If you can’t, don’t worry, because it happens to the best of us.

 At the end of the day, reflect on what this little adventure revealed about your aesthetic sense.
 Did it expose some hidden depth within you, or simply confirm that your instincts were right all along?
 Either way, consider it a win.
-After all, understanding your own tastes is just as much about knowing what you despise as it is about knowing what you love.
+Understanding your own tastes is knowing what you despise as much as knowing what you love.
 So, pat yourself on the back for surviving the ordeal, and rest easy knowing you’ll probably never have to endure that particular aesthetic atrocity again — unless, of course, you’re a glutton for punishment.
-Good luck.
+Either way, godspeed!

 Closing Thoughts

 Let’s not kid ourselves: understanding your aesthetic sense is like trying to predict the weather with a dartboard and a blindfold.
 It’s messy, unpredictable, and oftentimes, you’ll end up soaked in the rain you swore wasn’t coming.
-But therein lies the beauty — or the cruel joke, depending on how you look at it.
-Life is an ongoing experiment in taste, and today’s reflection is just another data point in the delightful chaos of figuring out what makes you tick.
+But therein lies the beauty, or the cruel joke, depending on how you look at it.
+Life is an ongoing experiment in taste, and today’s reflection is just another data point for the survey of figuring out what makes you tick.

 ~ Amelia Desertsong